GaloyMoney/blink/README.md

 If you have questions, you can [join our community Slack](https://join.slack.com/t/galoymoney-workspace/shared_invite/zt-rvnhsdb5-72AZCD_jzw6_Q05aCs0SgA)

-For an overview of all relevent repository checkout [awesome-galoy](https://github.com/GaloyMoney/awesome-galoy).
+For an overview of all relevant repository checkout [awesome-galoy](https://github.com/GaloyMoney/awesome-galoy).
 ### Galoy-Backend features

 - GraphqlAPI: